vasu1124/container101/docs/07rocket.md

 ```
 Looks like there is no compatible `resolv.conf` supplied.
 That is because rkt requires you to make a conscious decision if you want to map the host dns (or any other) configuration with `--dns host` into the container

-### container from scratch
+### Further information
 You can now explore the option to build your own OCI compliant container runtime.
-Here are somepointers to get you started:
+Here are some pointers to get you started with 'containers from scratch':
 * [Build Your Own Container Using Less than 100 Lines of Go](https://www.infoq.com/articles/build-a-container-golang) by Julz Friedman

 * DockerCon 2017 Talk by Liz Rice